No one means to be disorganized. No one wakes up and says to themselves, “You know what? I feel like missing some deadlines today.”

 You’ve got your priorities in order.
 So, now what?

-You can make the most of your prioritized task list by enlisting the help of digital planning tools.
-Digital tools like Motion’s AI calendar can help you move from planning to action.
+You can make the most of your prioritized task list by enlisting the help of digital tools.
+Project management software like Motion's AI can help you move from planning to action.
+Its AI scheduling features automate the management and planning of tasks.

-Motion automatically plans your day by scheduling your tasks by deadline and priority level.
-All you need to do is input your tasks and calendar events, and Motion will create an optimized schedule for you every single day.
-Motion will also send a calendar reminder when a deadline is approaching or if you’ve overbooked yourself.
+Motion automatically plans your day by scheduling your daily tasks by deadline and priority level.
+All it needs is your tasks and calendar events, and Motion will create an optimized schedule for you every single day.
+Motion will also send a calendar reminder when a deadline is approaching or if you've overbooked yourself.

 Keep your daily priorities in order with Motion